 The Task Force shall have started to prepare the technical document draft (for soliciting comments) within one month after receiving the notice of project initiation approval.
 The time it takes to prepare the draft shall be in line with the agenda in the Plan.
 If no such specification exists, the time to draft the document shall not exceed 6 months.
 If the draft cannot be completed within the required time, the Task Force shall contact the Secretariat in time to adjust the plan.

-After the draft is finalized, the Secretariat sends a notice to all Alliance members to solicit comments.
+After the technical document draft (for soliciting comments) is confirmed and approved by The Task Force, the Secretariat sends a notice to all Alliance members to solicit comments.

 Soliciting Comments and Reviewing